In praise of the colour blue

 The common blue (Polyommatus icarus) is probably the commonest species of blue in Europe, although it has been declining in later years.
 It is found from western Europe and North Africa eastwards across the Middle East, southern Siberia, and Central Asia to northern China.
 Recently, it has expanded its range to include Canada, where it is rapidly spreading.
 It may have arrived as a ‘blind passenger’ on board a ship.

-Male common blue, feeding in thrift flowers (Armeria maritima), Fanø, Denmark.
-A hovering fly is seen in the foreground.
+This male is feeding in thrift flowers (Armeria maritima), Fanø.
+A hover fly is seen in the foreground.
 (Photo copyright © by Kaj Halberg)

 The chalkhill blue (Lysandra coridon) is widely distributed in Europe, although absent from the northernmost and southernmost areas.
 It is also found in Asia Minor and in Russia, eastwards to the Ural Mountains.